 We are not a vocational service organization and cannot tell you what jobs you are suited for.
 If you think you can work but know you can’t do your past work, then disability may not be what you need.
 Perhaps vocational rehabilitation services will help you find other jobs or retrain you for other work.
 However, when we have a client who believes they are disabled, we work to get the information needed to not only show they cannot do their prior work, but also cannot perform other work in the national economy.

 If someone has been unable to work, can’t find another job and thinks they are disabled, call us at 251-343-1111 or 1-800-332-1529 or look us up online at www.gardberglaw.com.
 Send us a message and we will be happy to review your claim and see if we can help you get the benefits you deserve.
 There are a lot of issues that go in to proving disability, let us help.
-Call one of the experienced disability representatives at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free consultation.
+Call one of the experienced disability representatives at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specialize in helping the injured and disabled in Alabama, Mississippi, Florida and Louisiana.